idalithb/CopyEdits.-Indexing/indexing-101/indexer-operations-and-containers/README.md

 In this unit, we will cover the fundamentals of Indexer Operations and Containers:

 - ***Lesson 1: Introduction to Indexer Operations***: Wallets, Multisigs, Faucets, Network Registration
-    - Differences between hot and cold wallets, and between indexer wallets and operator wallets
+    - Differences between hot and cold wallets, indexer wallets, and operator wallets
     - The efficiency of multisigs wallets
     - How to utilize faucets, which are mechanisms to distribute tokens or cryptocurrencies for testing purposes, and their role in the indexing process
     - The basics of network registration